snoels/fingeit/src/data_processing/README.md

 After that the prompts are translated using OpenAI GPT in an async fashion.
 Once translated the dataset is saved.

+Note:
+When we tried out of the box translations, it became clear that not everything was propperly translated.
+To mitigate the problem we did some preprocessing on the downloaded datasets.
+The preprocessing can be found in the [preprocessing notebook](../../notebooks/preprocess.ipynb)

 Run the script: \
 `python -m src.data_processing.data_downloade --db_location <path to store the data>`